Pierre-vh/Fox/doc/Diagnostics.md

 # The Fox Diagnostic System

 ### Introduction
-In this file I'm going to *try* to explain how diagnostic emission is handled in the Moonshot Project.
-The explanation will be very brief, but feel free to message me if you have any questions!
+In this file I'm going to *try* to explain how diagnostic emission is handled in the project.
+This will be very brief but I hope it'll help, and feel free to message me if you have any questions!
 I'd love to answer them!

 ### The components